-To provide additional flexibility in his/her schedule for additional academic courses to enhance any and all opportunities for post-secondary education
+To provide additional flexibility in his/her schedule for additional academic courses to enhance all opportunities for post-secondary education

 To gain worthwhile experiences while engaged in a curriculum that is not offered through the Fairfield Union High School Program of Studies.
-As a means of pursuing credit recovery for course work that is a requirement for graduation in accordance with Fairfield Union Local Schools Board of Education policy.
+As a means of pursuing credit recovery for course work that is a requirement for graduation per Fairfield Union Local Schools Board of Education policy.